bravin-onwonga/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9-strcpy.c copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 Similar to strcpy provided by the standard library.

+100-atoi.c converts a string to an intger, check character before the digit; if '-'it is negative else positive.